 |HFH of Columbus NE|

-Special thanks to First National Bank for their continued support through a Community Development and Community Reinvestment Act Grant.
+We want to offer a special thanks to Thrivent for a Thrivent Builds grant and to First National Bank for their continued support through a Community Development grant.

 We also want to thank the following supporters: